zerodotdev/LUNA-A430Ai--Tenshi/SECURITY.md

 ## Reporting a Leak of Keys or secrets

-If you find one, Dm me an on Discord, just add me.
+If you find one, Create a private security report on github or if you cant.
+Alternatively Dm me an on Discord, just add me.
 Username: @ok.zero.
-And i will take action about it.
+And i will review the claim.